 A disk quota refers to limits placed on the amount of disk space available to a given user for a particular purpose.
 Lehigh users have more than one quota, and quotas are assigned to different types of storage on different servers.
 View the quota table for specific information about quotas and limits.Back to Questions

 If you are over your mail quota, you may experience a loss of email functionality.
 The fastest way to restore email functionality is to use the Bump Quota function, available at http://www.lehigh.edu/account.
 Click Manage Your Email Account, then click Bump Quota, then Increase my disk quotas.
 Bump Quota temporarily increases your quota for a period of four hours.
 Ten minutes after you perform Bump Quota you should be able to see your inbox/delete messages.
 During this time you should delete and/or move files to reduce your quota.
 Moving to Lehigh Gmail removes all quota limitations.Back to Questions

 You can forward your Lehigh email to another email account: https://lts.lehigh.edu/services/stepwise-instructions/forward-lehigh-ema...
 To turn off mail forwarding: https://lts.lehigh.edu/services/stepwise-instructions/remove-forwarding-...Back to Questions

 When you are away from your email for an extended period of time, you can set up vacation mail to alert those who send you mail that you are unavailable.
 You can customize the message sent in the auto reply.
 To set up vacation mail: https://lts.lehigh.edu/services/stepwise-instructions/create-vacation-au...
-To make it easy to remember an email address, LTS creates a standardized email alias for students, faculty, and staff.
-Your default alias is in the form of firstname.lastname@example.org.
+To remove a vacation auto-reply: https://lts.lehigh.edu/services/stepwise-instructions/remove-vacation-au...Back to Questions

+.
 Anyone who knows this alias can use it to send you mail.
 The alias is optional, but even if you create an alias your original user id will still work.
 While an email alias can make it easier for others to remember your email, you'll want to select your alias carefully and avoid changing it.